argoproj/argo-cd/docs/operator-manual/declarative-setup.md

       }
     }
 ```
-This will instruct Argo CD to read the file at the provided path and use the credentials defined within to authenticate to AWS.
+This will instruct ArgoCD to read the file at the provided path and use the credentials defined within to authenticate to
-The profile must be mounted in both the `argocd-server` and `argocd-application-controller` components in order for this to work.
+AWS.
+The profile must be mounted in order for this to work.
+For example, the following values can be defined in a Helm
-For example, the following values can be defined in a Helm-based Argo CD deployment:
+based ArgoCD deployment:

 ```yaml
 controller: